Nuclear program of Saudi Arabia: Nuclear deal with United States

-Chinese-Saudi atomic collaboration
+Nuclear deal with China

 In January 2012, Chinese Premier Wen Jiabao signed a mutual cooperation deal on nuclear energy with King Abdullah, during Premier Jiabao's visit to the Middle East.
 The details of such cooperation were not fully provided by the government-controlled Saudi Press Agency, but according to Hashim Yamani, president of the King Abdullah City for Atomic and Renewable Energy, the kingdom has planned 16 commercial nuclear power reactors by 2030.

 Saudi financing of Iraqi nuclear program

 In 1994, Mohammed al Khilewi, second-in-command of the Saudi mission to the United Nations, applied for asylum in the United States.
 He provided a packet of 10,000 documents that allegedly described long-time Saudi support of the Iraqi nuclear weapons program.
 According to these documents, during Saddam Hussein's administration in Iraq the Saudis supported the Iraqi nuclear program with $5 billion, on the condition that workable nuclear technology and possibly even nuclear weapons would be transferred to Saudi Arabia.
 Khilewi obtained asylum in the US, with the consent of Saudi Arabia.
 Khilewi's allegations have not been confirmed by any other source.
 US officials have stated that they have no evidence of Saudi assistance to Iraqi nuclear development.
 Saudi officials denied the allegations.